ErcBunny/hugo-github-page/content/page/about.md

 * (09/2015 ~ 06/2018)
 * In D14 during the first year
 * In E3 during the rest of the time
-* Ranked about 4000 in NMET
+* Ranked about 4000 in **Nationwide Unified Examination for Admissions to General Universities and Colleges**

 ---
 ## AWARDS